 2) something to help retain moisture and nutrients

-- A growing medium such as garden soil from a home and garden center, which has been pre-sterilized to remove weeds or disease
+- A growing medium, such as garden soil from a home and garden center, which has been pre-sterilized to remove weeds/disease.

 - Spaghnum peat moss for moisture retention.
 It is harvested from bogs that have been drained, so the moss has dried and turned a light brown color; you may need to lightly moisten before mixing the potting soil.